dougeby/IntuneDocs/intune/device-logout-user.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-The **Logout current user** action logs out the current user on a shared iPad device that has been configured to manage the iOS Classroom app with an [iOS education profile](education-settings-configure-ios.md).
+The **Logout current user** action logs out the current user on a shared iPad device that is configured to manage the iOS Classroom app using an [iOS education profile](education-settings-configure-ios.md).

 ## Supported platforms